-And when you do, you’ll find that citizens in the respective countries will not only appreciate the content for its relevance and readability but also find it easier to discover your site and search engines.
+And when you do, you’ll find that citizens in the respective countries will appreciate the content for its relevance and readability and find it easier to discover your site and search engines.
 And of course, there are large markets of French speakers in Canada and Spanish speakers in the US that will need to be accommodated as well.

 At this point, you’re hopefully realizing that there’s not a single right answer to the way you’ll handle language and country targeting but instead, this will largely be driven by your business model.

-Whether your site’s focus is multilingual, multi-regional, or both, you’ll need to pay close attention to how it’s structured and how search engines are able to discover and understand your content so that they can deliver it to the target markets when they are searching.
+Whether your site’s focus is multilingual, multi-regional, or both, you’ll need to pay close attention to how it’s structured and how search engines can discover and understand your content so that they can deliver it to the target markets when they are searching.